rorymcstay/car/readme.md

 1. Decompose html source to a dataframe of nodes and meta info.
 2. Consume html df into a neural network to predict which node contains the target field

+# Development

+To run development of docker-compose on an ec2 instance:
+1. run the following to make an instance

+        docker-machine create --driver amazonec2 --amazonec2-instance-type t2.medium --amazonec2-region us-west-1 car

+3. Ensure that it is running

+        docker-machine ls

+2. then do

+        eval $(docker-machine env car)

+3. To get IP details

+        docker-machine inspect

+3. To stop the running instance do

+        docker-machine kill
+        docker-machine rm

+Configuration is stored in the directory ```cd /Users/<user_name>/.docker/machine/machines/```

+These commands were taken from the [docker documentation](https://docs.docker.com/machine/examples/aws/)